webpy/webpy.github.com/cookbook/template_cheetah.md

 # Use Cheetah template engine in webpy

 ### Problem
-How to use Mako template engine in webpy?
+How to use Cheetah template engine in webpy?

 ### Solution